Getting HIV Drugs in the U.S.

-For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of our Public Benefits and HIV info sheet.
+For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of The Well Project's Public Benefits and HIV in the US article.

 For those who have trouble paying, there are federal tax credits and subsidies (money the government gives you) for people with low and middle incomes to help make the insurance premium more affordable.